PedroFellipeAntunes/halftone-java/README.md

      <img src="images/steps/Step1.png" width="650" alt="Step 1: Kernel Generation">
    </p>

+   Try out my simulation in real time of the kernel calculation by running the `kernel_simulator.html`!

 2. **Luminance Calculation**
    - Within each kernel, convert the average color to luminance.
    - Determine a center point and compute two offset points based on luminance, constrained to half the kernel size.